MicrosoftDocs/azure-devops-docs/docs/repos/git/ignore-files.md

 #### Permanently ignore changes to a file

 If a file is already tracked by Git, adding that file to your *.gitignore* isn't enough to ignore changes to the file.
-You also need to remove the information about the file from Git's index:
+You also need to remove the information about the file from Git's index.

 > [!NOTE]
-> These steps do not delete the file from your system.
+> These steps don't delete the file from your system.
 They just tell Git to ignore future updates to the file.

 1. Add the file in your *.gitignore*.